American Presidency Series

 • Ballotpedia

-Ballotpedia is an online encyclopedia of American politics and elections.
-It contains neutral, accurate, and verifiable information on government officials and the offices they hold, political issues and public policy, elections, candidates, and the influencers of politics.
+Ballotpedia is an online encyclopedia covering elections at the federal, state, local, and territorial levels of government.
+It contains neutral, accurate, and verifiable information on government officials and the offices they hold, political issues, and public policy.

 • Commission on Presidential Debates